facebook/react/packages/react-reconciler/README.md

 This method happens **in the render phase**.
 It can mutate `instance`, but it must not modify any other nodes.
 It's called while the tree is still being built up and not connected to the actual tree on the screen.

 There is a second purpose to this method.
-It lets you specify whether there is some work that needs to happen when the node is connected to the tree on the screen.
+It lets you specify whether some work needs to happen when the node is connected to the tree on the screen.
 If you return `true`, the instance will receive a `commitMount` call later.
 See its documentation below.

 If you don't want to do anything here, you should return `false`.